Jezzffihuter2022/wangchuyao.github.io/_pages/research.md

 - Found Chinese media portray Trump as more negative and less trustworthy than US media

 **[5] Governing Online Political Discourse: A Social Simulation of Self-Censorship using Large Language Models**
-Second and corresponding author; manuscript targeting *Policy & Internet*; IF = 3.6, SSCI Q1
+Second and corresponding author; under review at *Policy & Internet*; IF = 3.6, SSCI Q1
 - Applied LLM-based annotation on 343,764 tweets with counterfactual simulation
 - Demonstrated how regulatory intervention induces online self-censorship